 "Hear our voices, sit down with us, meet us at the table and meet our demands."

 While many of the demonstrations around the country have been peaceful protests by racially diverse crowds, others have descended into violence, despite curfews in many cities and the deployment of thousands of National Guard troops in at least 15 states.

 They turned violent in several cities, with looting and mayhem, and fires ignited in the historic park across from the White House.

 ITV News Washington Correspondent Robert Moore encountered activists pleading with the police to show restraint with some protestors kneeling in front of the police lines.

-During a protest in Washington DC, Mr Trump as hundreds of people protesting against the death of Mr Floyd gathered outside the executive mansion, some of them throwing rocks and tugging at police barricades.
+During a protest in Washington DC, Mr Trump was rushed to a White House bunker on Friday night by Secret Service agents as hundreds of people protesting against the death of Mr Floyd gathered outside the executive mansion, some of them throwing rocks and tugging at police barricades.